Mount Washington, Massachusetts: Government

 Mount Washington employs the open town meeting form of government, and is led by a board of selectmen and administrative assistant.
 The town has no post office (it is served by the Egremont post office).
 The town has a small library which is connected to the regional library system.

-On the state level, Mount Washington is represented in the Massachusetts House of Representatives by the Fourth Berkshire district, which covers southern Berkshire County, as well as the westernmost towns in Hampden County.
-In the Massachusetts Senate, the town is represented by the Berkshire, Hampshire and Franklin district, which includes all of Berkshire County and western Hampshire and Franklin Counties.
+On the state level, Mount Washington is represented in the Massachusetts House of Representatives by the Third Berkshire district, which covers southern Berkshire County.
+In the Massachusetts Senate, the town is represented by the Berkshire, Hampden, Franklin and Hampshire district.
 The town is patrolled by Troop B (B-1 Lee) of the Massachusetts State Police.

 On the national level, Mount Washington is represented in the United States House of Representatives as part of Massachusetts's 1st congressional district, and has been represented by Richard Neal of Springfield since January 2013.
 Massachusetts is currently represented in the United States Senate by senior Senator Elizabeth Warren and junior senator Ed Markey.